MicrosoftDocs/learn/learn-pr/student-evangelism/make-predictions-with-linear-regression/includes/02-regression-line.md

 67.55743656799862

-Our original prediction, created by taking the average height of all children who had midparent heights close to 70.48, came out to be pretty
+Our original prediction, created by taking the average height of all children who had midparent heights close to 70.48, came out to be
 close: 67.63 inches compared to the regression line's prediction of 67.55 inches.